Today we’re going to build a new Alexa Skill capable of streaming your own, personal music wherever your device is.

-Many have been asking us to make available this kind of integration inside Xenioo and our team have been working around the clock to make it happen.
+Many have been asking us to make available this kind of integration inside Xenioo.
+So our team have been working around the clock to make it happen.

-Right now you can design, build and deploy a marketplace ready Alexa skill by just building a Xenioo chatbot like you would do with any other channel.
+Now you can design and build an Alexa skill by building a Xenioo chatbot like you do with other channels.

 Creating Your Alexa Developer Account

 Alexa skills need to be created inside an Alexa Development Account.

 Creating a development account is free and (if you want) it can be the same account you already use for buying on Amazon.